FlaviaTG/BioPopWork/README.md

 zcat newH-genolike1-greenjay_AUTOSOMES.NOmissing.THIN | grep -v "^#"  | cut -f 1 | sort | uniq -c > SNP-per-CHR-Nomissing.txt
 ```

-## 5) Creat format for PCA analyses.
+## 5) Exploring data with PCA analysis.
 We are going to use the SNPrelate R packages for PCA and other analyses.
-See Job `Job-gdsFormat.sh` and R code/script `PCA-SNPrelate-example.R` to make the gds format and run PCA, kinship and other analyses
+First the vcf file needs to be formated to gds in R. See Job `Job-gdsFormat.sh` and R code/script `PCA-SNPrelate-example.R` to make the gds format and run PCA, kinship and other analyses
 ## 6) Spline-window technique for genome-wide stats visualization
 It is commonly used in population genomics the window size of 10kb to 100kb to visualize distribution of summary statistics such as Fst.
 This is helpful to make a manhattan plot and see the genomic reagions where some selective pressures could be operating in the populations.
 Chosing a window size is quite arbitrary and depends on the density of the data.
 The spline-window technique uses a statistica value to find bouderies on the data and gives - depending on the data -, a variable window size according to the values of the statistic in use.
 #### Calculate window size for each chromosome.